 IEEE 802 supports ISED’s efforts in modification to the current technical and policy framework for radio local area network (RLAN) devices operating in the 5150-5250 MHz frequency band to relax restriction on the band.
 As detailed out on the responses above, we believe that early harmonization of regulations with that of U.S. FCC and removing restrictions by allowing both the current indoor and a new outdoor use of higher power RLAN devices is the best course of action.

 Respectfully submitted.

 References:

-[IEEE 802.11ac Reference]

-[IEEE 802.11ax Draft or PAR]
+IEEE Std 802.11ac™-2013

+IEEE P802.11ax D1.0

+FCC cfr47 Part15.47 para 276-279